 (4) A corporation may be exempted by the regulations from all or part of subsection (1).

-(5) A corporation may provide legal services if the only legal services that the corporation provides are legal services concerning a proceeding or transaction to which the corporation (or a related body corporate) is a party (“in-house legal services”) but that corporation must not hold itself out, advertise or represent itself as providing legal services.
+(5) A corporation may provide legal services if the only legal services that the corporation provides are legal services concerning a proceeding or transaction to which the corporation (or a related body corporate) is a party (in-house legal services) but that corporation must not hold itself out, advertise or represent itself as providing legal services.

 Penalty: $25 000.